dovchar/backbone_modules/README.md

-# Vaka
+# Backbone modules

+It's not ready.

-TODO: Please do not use this gem!
-It's not ready for prodaction This gem used new backbone 0.9.9
+This gem used new backbone 0.9.9

 ## Installation